andrerrh/ecommerce-frontend/README.md

-## Can be tested at: https://dev.d22h4gsi7qcb2m.amplifyapp.com (May take a while for items to load, because of Heroku starting the back-end)
+## Can be tested at: [E-commerce Website]https://dev.d22h4gsi7qcb2m.amplifyapp.com (May take a while for items to load, because of Heroku starting the back-end)

 # Made using:
 - React